BrzoskwiPK/Momentum/README.md

 In order to run the frontend, navigate to the main directory and run `npm start` command.
 It will start the development server.
 After some time application should be running.
 You can check that by visiting [homepage](http://localhost:3000/).

+It is necessary to sign in to the application.
+The user can choose any API user's credentials, but here is an example:

+- Username: Samantha
+- Email: Nathan@yesenia.net

 #### Contributor

 - Gabriel Brzoskwinia